-“It is so exciting to hear all of my students, whether it’s a kindergartner greeting me or a middle school student describing favorite activities, use the Spanish language to communicate,” commented Spanish Teacher Senora Scott.
-Senora Scott’s goal is to create a fun, inviting atmosphere in all of her classes, so that the students feel comfortable talking in Spanish.
+“I feel blessed to teach Spanish and be a part of this caring community, where students are challenged and supported to grow in their faith and love of learning,” remarks Spanish Teacher Anna Berg.
+Señorita Berg’s goal is to create a fun, inviting atmosphere in all of her classes so that the students feel comfortable talking in Spanish.
 This is done through lively music, fun activities, games, and creative lessons.

 The Spanish curriculum is committed to preparing students to be able to communicate using the Spanish language, and to continue their Spanish language experience successfully in high school.
 Additionally, through the study of the Spanish language and culture, students will increase their global awareness and develop an appreciation for the cultures and contributions of others.